SlicePoh/redo-one/README.md

 > Use this as a roadmap for your designer + frontend dev handoff.
 > Each page should be modular and responsive for future mobile app conversion (React Native / PWA).
+> Copilot Agent Mode should follow all constraints in `requirements.md` strictly.